David-Maisonave/SqliteFuzzyPlusExtension/Docs/version_history/README.md

 - Fixed bug in Fuzzy_Jarowin when returning distance of string of equal value.
 It was returning 1 instead of 0.
 - Improved Fuzzy_Editdist and Fuzzy_Jaro results when working with Distance and HowSimilar API's.
 - Added hash function HashIt, which supports MD5, SHA1, SHA256, SHA384, SHA512, and RIPEMD160.
-- Added FastHash function which returns big integer.
+- Added FastHash function which returns unsigned big integer.
 -